sha-255/ChanceEditor/README.md

 # ChanceEditor

-Makes it easier to manage the randomness in the game
+Makes it easier to manage the randomness in the inspector

 ## Percantage Attribute